ogonkov/nunjucks-loader/README.md

 it calls `render` with callback under the hood, and returns `Promise`, instead of render result.

+All assets, that loaded via `{% static %}` tag, are asynchronous too.

 ## Options
 Loader supports limited number of [Nunjuncks options][nunjucks-docs-configure].
 It's doesn't support `watch` (we use `webpack` own dependencies watch),